 When an EULA is involved it is because users download the software to their devices.
 That creates greater reliance on its functions which requires heightened liability protection.
-If you have an EULA instead of a T&C, feel free to use All-Caps liberally when discussing liability and warranty limits.
+If you have an EULA instead of a T&C, feel free to use All-Caps liberally when discussing liability and warranty limitations.

 While All-Caps are standard, there are other ways companies make their agreements more conspicuous such as by using different font colors, headings and summary notes.
 This is becoming more common as most online agreements are made to be read online rather than printed.

 This is a welcomed development since in many cases language is easier to locate and some developers add summary statements to help users understand.
 It makes it much more difficult for users to question whether language is conspicuous.